Data protection & freelancesnote

 The ‘right to be forgotten’

 A consequence of every data subject's right to correct data held on them is the "right to be forgotten" currently being made famous by former Formula 1 boss Max Mosley, arguing that reports about him are out-of-date.
-Interestingly, one thing that the Regulation do not give member states "flexibility" on is that Article 17(3)a explicitly states that they shall ensure that journalism is exempted from this.
+Interestingly, one thing that the Regulation does not give member states "flexibility" on is that Article 17(3)a explicitly states that they shall ensure that journalism is exempted from this.

 You do not have to comply with "right to be forgotten" requests.